linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 03 Commercial Banks/Chapter 13 Regulation of Commercial Banks.md

 (on April 1, 2009) a restoration plan for the DIF which would restore the DIF reserve ratio to 1.15 percent.
 The details of the approach, including the 2009 restoration plan and the 2011 and 2016 adjustments to the plan, are described in Appendix 13A to this chapter.

-# LG 13-5

-# Non-U.S. Deposit Insurance Systems
+# # Non-U.S. Deposit Insurance Systems

 Most European countries have historically operated without explicit deposit insurance programs.
 Despite this, European countries have not seen the 1930s type of bank run and panic experienced in the United States.
 This is because European governments have often given implicit deposit guarantees at no cost to the largest banks in their countries.
 This has been possible as the result of the higher degree of concentration of deposits among the largest banks in European countries.
 However, deposit insurance systems are being increasingly adopted worldwide.
 One view of this trend toward implementation of explicit deposit programs is that governments are now simply collecting premiums as a fee to offset an obligation (implicit deposit insurance) that they previously offered for free.